quangvinhlee/quangvinhle-intern-repo/docs-nestjs-tasks/nestjs-api-debugging.md

-# 🕵️ Inspecting API Requests & Responses in NestJS

-## 🎯 Goal

-Learn how to inspect incoming API requests and outgoing responses to debug NestJS applications effectively.

----

-## ✅ Why is this important?

-When debugging Focus Bear’s backend, it’s crucial to verify that API requests contain the expected data and that responses return the correct structure.
-Debugging at the request/response level helps catch issues like incorrect payloads, missing headers, and invalid authentication.

----

-## ✅ Tasks

-1. **Research tools for inspecting API requests**

-   - Explore tools like [Bruno](https://www.usebruno.com/), [Postman](https://www.postman.com/), or command-line utilities like `curl` for sending and inspecting HTTP requests.

-2. **Log request payloads and headers in a NestJS controller**

-   - Use NestJS's built-in logging or `console.log` to print incoming request bodies and headers for debugging.
-   - Example:
-     ```typescript
-     @Post('example')
-     async example(@Req() req) {
-       console.log('Headers:', req.headers);
-       console.log('Body:', req.body);
-       // ...existing logic...
-     }
-     ```

-3. **Inspect API responses and verify HTTP status codes**

-   - Use your API client (Bruno, Postman, curl) to check the response body and status code.
-   - Ensure the API returns the expected status (e.g., 200, 201, 400, 401, 500).

-4. **Use middleware or interceptors to modify and analyze API responses**
-   - Implement NestJS middleware or interceptors to log, modify, or analyze outgoing responses.
-   - Example (interceptor):
-     ```typescript
-     @Injectable()
-     export class LoggingInterceptor implements NestInterceptor {
-       intercept(
-         context: ExecutionContext,
-         next: CallHandler
-       ): Observable<any> {
-         const response = context.switchToHttp().getResponse();
-         return next.handle().pipe(
-           tap((data) => {
-             console.log("Response:", data);
-             console.log("Status:", response.statusCode);
-           })
-         );
-       }
-     }
-     ```

----

-## ✅ Reflection

-- **How can logging request payloads help with debugging?**

-  - Lets you see exactly what data your API receives, making it easier to spot malformed, missing, or unexpected fields.

-- **What tools can you use to inspect API requests and responses?**

-  - GUI tools: Bruno, Postman
-  - CLI tools: curl, httpie
-  - Browser DevTools (for frontend APIs)

-- **How would you debug an issue where an API returns the wrong status code?**

-  - Check controller/service logic for correct status code handling.
-  - Log the response status and payload.
-  - Use an API client to reproduce the issue and inspect the full response.

-- **What are some security concerns when logging request data?**
-  - Avoid logging sensitive information (passwords, tokens, PII).
-  - Use environment-based logging (more verbose in development, minimal in production).
-  - Sanitize logs to prevent leaking confidential data.
+# 🛠️ Reflection: Inspecting API Requests & Responses in NestJS

+## How can logging request payloads help with debugging?

+Logging request payloads allows developers to:

+- Verify that the client is sending the expected data.
+- Identify issues with data formatting, missing fields, or incorrect types.
+- Trace specific user actions or API calls in complex flows.
+- Reproduce bugs based on real request data.
+- Understand edge cases where APIs behave unexpectedly.

+## What tools can you use to inspect API requests and responses?

+- **Postman**: GUI tool for sending HTTP requests and viewing responses; supports authentication, headers, and scripting.
+- **Bruno**: Open-source alternative to Postman with a file-based workflow, suitable for teams using Git.
+- **curl / httpie**: Command-line tools for testing and debugging HTTP requests.
+- **Browser DevTools**: Useful for front-end APIs to inspect network requests.
+- **NestJS logging**: Built-in or `nestjs-pino` for logging request/response metadata in the server logs.

+## How would you debug an issue where an API returns the wrong status code?

+1. **Check controller logic**: Verify what status is returned by the controller or service.
+2. **Inspect interceptors/filters**: Ensure that global exception filters or response interceptors aren’t modifying the status unintentionally.
+3. **Log intermediate values**: Add logs before the response is sent to trace logic branches.
+4. **Use Postman/curl**: Reproduce the issue and check the exact response status and payload.
+5. **Review DTOs and validation pipes**: Validation errors might cause unexpected 400 or 422 errors.

+## What are some security concerns when logging request data?

+- **Sensitive data exposure**: Logging passwords, access tokens, or personal data can leak information if logs are accessed by unauthorized users.
+- **Regulatory compliance**: Logging personal identifiable information (PII) can violate privacy laws like GDPR if not handled properly.
+- **Log injection attacks**: Malicious payloads can be crafted to manipulate log content or formatting.
+- **Data retention**: Long-term storage of sensitive request logs can become a security liability.